-A course designed to provide students with a foundation of knowledge in the treatment of illnesses and ailments common nonprescription drug therapy.
-The major concepts include defining the health problem being treated, selecting the appropriate drug product for treatment, drug administration, drug classification, ingredients, interactions, drua drua contraindications, and other essentials for helping individuals self-treat.
+Drug Therapy Lec.
+3 Lab.
+0 Cr.
+3 A course designed to provide students with a foundation of knowledge in the treatment of common illnesses and ailments nonprescription drug therapy.
+The major concepts include defining the health problem being treated, selecting the appropriate drug product for treatment, drug administration, drug classification, ingredients, drug drug interactions. contraindications, and other essentials for helping individuals self-treat.
 Open to students in all majors.
 Offered SP.

-HESC Health Terminology for
+HESC Health Terminology for 1010 Health Professionals

-1010 Health Professionals Lec.
+Health Professionals Lec.
 3 Lab.
 0 Cr.
 3 A course designed to enable the student to understand and interpret complex medical terms by learning prefixes, suffixes, and root elements commonly used in a clinical setting; knowledge of these terms will enhance the student's ability to understand frequently used medical terms relating to patient (client) care.
 Offered FA, SP, SU.

-Lec.
+HESC Pharmacy Practice Lec.
 2 Lab.
 3 Cr.
-3 HESC Pharmacy Practice Prerequisite: a grade of "C" or higher in ENGL 1102 1001, HESC 1003, and HESC 1400; a grade of "C" or higher in PHSC 1001, CHEM 1001, or PHYS 1001; and credit for or enrollment in HESC 1115.
+3 Prerequisite: a grade of "C" or higher in ENGL 1102 1001, HESC 1003, and HESC 1400; a grade of "C" or higher in PHSC 1001, CHEM 1001, or PHYS 1001; and credit for or enrollment in HESC 1115.
 This course provides instruction in the technical procedures for preparing and dispensing drugs in the hospital, retail, and long-term care settings when under the direct supervision of a registered pharmacist.
 Topics include drug packaging and labeling, dispensing techniques, non-sterile compounding, quality assurance, pharmacy law, billing and inventory management, and the future of pharmacy practice.
 Offered FA.

-HESC

-1110

-Prerequisite: a grade of "C" or higher in HESC

-1102, 1115, 1116, and 1151.
-This course provides

-an introduction to aseptic techniques, admixture

-preparation, incompatibility and stability,

-immunization and irrigation solutions, total

-parenteral nutrition, and chemotherapy.
+HESC 1110 Prerequisite: a grade of "C" or higher in HESC 1102, 1115, 1116, and 1151.
+This course provides an introduction to aseptic techniques, admixture preparation, incompatibility and stability, immunization and irrigation solutions, total parenteral nutrition, and chemotherapy.
 Offered

-SP.

-HESC Pharmacology for 1115 Health Sciences
+HESC Pharmacology for

-Health Sciences Lec.
-3 Lab.
-0 Cr.
-3 Prerequisite: a grade of "C" or higher in ENGL 1001, HESC 1003, and HESC 1400; and a grade of "C" or higher in PHSC 1001, CHEM 1001, or PHYS 1001; or permission of instructor.
+Prerequisite: a grade of "C" or higher in ENGL 1001, HESC 1003, and HESC 1400; and a grade of "C" or higher in PHSC 1001, CHEM 1001, or PHYS 1001; or permission of instructor.
 A course designed to provide the allied health student with a foundation in drug related information.
 The major concepts include allied health roles in drug administration, classification of drugs, methods of drug administration, and physiological responses to drug administration.
 Offered FA.